tmfg/mmtis-national-access-point/docs/transit-changes/README.md

 ##### Important notes
 - No history data is used from preceding imports or analyses.
 Latest package is analysed independently
 - Separate detection runs for the same service will detect same changes as the previous run, if the data for the package is the same.
-- Route traffic changes which are marked for rhe same week when detection task runs, will be reported to happen next week instead, except **added** and **ending** routes (those handled by `update-transit-changes!`)
+- Route traffic changes which are marked for the same week when detection task runs, will be reported to happen next week instead, except **added** and **ending** routes (those handled by `update-transit-changes!`)

 - Thresholds (reference: `ote/cljc/config/transit_changes_config.cljc`)